JHutton8/IMUVideo-Application/README.md

 ```

 ### Important Notes:
-- **No timestamp column needed**: The app generates timestamps automatically based on sample rate
+- **No timestamp column is needed**: The app generates timestamps automatically based on the sample rate
 - **Default sample rate**: 104 Hz (configurable in `config.js` via `SAMPLE_RATE_HZ`)
 - **Data order**: Each row represents one sample; samples must be in chronological order
 - **Missing values**: Use `0` for any missing sensor values

 ### Exporting from Common IMU Devices:
-- **Movesense**: Export as CSV, ensure headers match the required format
+- **Movesense Mobile App**: Export as CSV, ensure headers match the required format, this may require manual restructuring
-- **Arduino/Custom sensors**: Format your output to match the header structure above
+- **Arduino/Custom Sensors**: Format your output to match the header structure above
 - **Mobile apps**: Many IMU recording apps allow CSV export—verify the header names

 ---